 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
 The fund has agreed a strategy with the scheme's actuary to achieve a funding level of 100% of the overall liabilities of the fund in the longer term.
 Funding levels are monitored on an annual basis.
-The next triennial valuation is due to be completed on 31 March 2024.
+The next triennial valuation will be performed at 31 March 2023 with results being published by 31 March 2024 and will impact contribution rates from 1 April 2024.
 The Council anticipates to pay £16.330 million in contributions to the scheme to 31 March 2023.